 The UTA Web consists of hundreds of Web servers.
 Some servers hosted by UTA may adopt different privacy statements as their specific needs require.
-If a UTA department has a privacy statement that is different from this statement, that policy must be approved by the Information Security Office and Office of University Compliance and Legal Affairs.
+If a UTA department has a privacy statement that is different from this statement, that policy must be approved by the Information Security Office and University Compliance Services.
 However, those sites cannot adopt a privacy statement that in any way supersedes federal or state regulations.

 The UTA Web contains links to hundreds of external websites.
 The university is not responsible for the privacy practices or the content of the external websites we link to.

 Information Gathered by UTA